JereKuusela/valheim-expand_world/README.md

 - clearArea (default: `false`): If true, vegetation is not placed within `exteriorRadius`.
 - noBuild (default: `false`): If true, players can't build within `exteriorRadius`.
 If number, player can't build within the given radius.
 - noBuildDungeon (default: `false`): If true, players can't build inside dungeons within `exteriorRadius`.
 If number, player can't build inside dungeons within the given radius.
-- levelArea (default: `0.5`): Levels within `exteriorRadius` with the given smoothness (only for blueprints).
-If 0, no leveling is done.
-If 1, the terrain will be flat.
+- levelArea (default: `true` for blueprints): Flattens the area.
+- levelRadius (default: half of`exteriorRadius`): Size of the leveled area.
+- levelBorder (default: half of `exteriorRadius`): Adds a smooth transition around the `levelRadius`.
-- paint: Paints within `exteriorRadius` (only for blueprints).
-Uses the same smoothness as `levelArea`.
-Format is `dirt,cultivated,paved,vegetation` (from 0.0 to 1.0) or pre-defined color (cultivated, dirt, grass, grass_dark, patches, paved, paved_dark, paved_dirt, paved_moss)
+- paint: Paints the terrain.
+Format is `dirt,cultivated,paved,vegetation` (from 0.0 to 1.0) or a pre-defined color (cultivated, dirt, grass, grass_dark, patches, paved, paved_dark, paved_dirt, paved_moss).
+- paintRadius (default: `exteriorRadius`): Size of the painted area.
+- paintBorder (default: `5`): Adds a smooth transition around the `paintRadius`.
 - offset: Moves the blueprint up/down.
 If not given, the blueprint is placed at the terrain level (0.05 meters towards the ground).
 If 0, the blueprint is used as it is.
 If for example 5, the blueprint is moved 5 meters up.
 - center: Moves the blueprint center.
 If not given, the blueprint is automatically centered.
 For example value 0,0 would use the blueprint as it is.